How the past can improve our future

 Note: Thomas Paine wrote Common Sense and The Crisis.
 Common Sense sold as many as 600,000 copies, which would be equivalent to a run of 60 million copies in the United States today.

-During the 18th century we were sewing the seeds for the end of monarchy and, eventually, slavery.
+During the 18th century we were sowing the seeds for the end of monarchy and, eventually, slavery.
 Dr. Postman states that “men of the mind” in those heady days thought knowledge should be useful.
 Such Renaissance Men were known as philosophes, i.e. philosophers using their minds for great and just social causes.

 Now consider the modern era, and the so-called information revolution.
 The pervasive imagery of video and computer media work often to undercut the logical, serial narrative form of print.
 Reading, books in particular, requires active intellect, constantly evaluating statements, considering context, weighing consistencies, etc.